MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Overview.md

 World Locking Tools scale naturally with both the size and complexity of the scene.
 Large models, large collections of models, and multi-room environments are all handled gracefully.

-## Published documentation

-For the most up-to-date documentation, see the [World Locking Tools for Unity documentation portal](~/Documentation/Overview.md).

 ## Getting started

 Dive into the full documentation, beginning with the organization of the documentation itself, from the [Guides section](~/Documentation/GettingStartedWithWorldLocking.md).